buefy/buefy/README.md

 ## Quick Start

-**Note:** Already includes Bulma — the Buefy purple theme — if you want to use your own theme / variables or wanna set the icon pack go to the [customization section on the online documentation](soon).
+**Note:** Already includes Bulma — the Buefy purple theme — if you want to use your own theme / variables go to the [customization section on the online documentation](soon).

 Import and use Buefy.
 You can also enable individual components:
 ```